 Some commands apply to individual processes, others apply to dialogues.
 The qualifier is a prefix that determines the dialogues and/or processes to which the following command applies.
 A qualifier is simply a list of dialogues and/or processes enclosed in parentheses.
 If a command applies only to dialogues, and the qualifier includes specific processes, the command applies to the dialogues containing the processes.
-If a command applies to the dialogues containing the processes.
-If a command applies to all processes in those dialogues.
+If a command applies only to processes, but the qualifier includes dialogues, the command applies to all processes in those dialogues.
 If a command affects neither dialogues nor processes, the qualifier is ignored.
 You can set a default qualifier that will be applied when you don't provide one.
-For more information on the syntax and operation of qualifiers, see "Qualifier Specifiers" on page 7-10.
+For more information on the syntax and operation of qualifiers, see "Qualifier Specifiers" on page 7-13.